Christine Keller: Connecticut Appellate Court

 On January 24, 2013, Keller was nominated by Governor Dan Malloy to be a judge of the Appellate Court; the General Assembly approved her nomination on March 6, 2013.
 She succeed Carmen E. Espinosa, who was nominated to the Connecticut Supreme Court.
 She was a Superior Court Judge, having been appointed by Governor Lowell P. Weicker Jr. in 1993, and a Family Support Magistrate, having been appointed by Governor William A. O’Neill in 1989.

 Connecticut Supreme Court

 On July 20, 2020, Governor Ned Lamont announced the appointment of Keller to the seat on the Connecticut Supreme Court vacated by Richard N. Palmer who retired on May 27, 2020 after reaching mandatory retirement age 70.
 In advance of her 70th birthday, she announced on December 28, 2021, that she would take senior status, effective March 31, 2022.

 Personal life

-Keller is the wife of the lobbyist and former state house speaker Thomas D. Ritter, and the mother of incumbent state house speaker Matthew Ritter.
+Keller is married to lobbyist and former state house speaker Thomas D. Ritter, and the mother of incumbent state house speaker Matthew Ritter.